Eliza Wallace Bushelle

 She left Australia during 1847 to 1863 to travel to England then performed in her brother’s opera Maritana at Convent Garden.
 They then traveled on to the U.S. and Brazil where she continued her performances.

 They had four sons but Eliza was pregnant when John died while on a tour in Tasmania in 1843.
-Her fifth son was born several months after her husband’s death while she was a young widow aged twenty – one years of age.
+Her fifth son was born several months after her husband’s death while she was still a young widow.

 Career as a Teacher